NewcoderM/quiz/readme.md

 - *Real-Time Feedback*
   - After selecting an answer, users receive immediate feedback indicating whether they were correct.
 This feature helps users learn and reinforces correct answers instantly.

-### Features Left to Implement

-- *Timed Quizzes*
-  - Future versions of the quiz could include a timer for each question, adding an element of urgency and increasing the challenge.

-- *Leaderboard*
-  - Implementing a leaderboard feature could allow users to compare their scores with others, fostering a competitive environment.

-- *Custom Quizzes*
-  - Allow users to create their own quizzes, selecting topics and questions to challenge friends or family members.

 ## Testing

 The *Capitals of the World* quiz application has undergone thorough testing to ensure that all features work as intended and that the user experience is smooth and error-free.